-An associate who has or wishes to raise concerns regarding questionable accounting or auditing matters anonymously may do so by submitting his or her concerns in writing to the Compliance Officer and/or the Director of Internal Audit, by sending an anonymous e-mail to the "CRA Suggestion Box" or by calling CRA's anonymous Hotline.
-Associates can find the email address for the CRA Suggestion Box and the phone number for CRA's anonymous Hotline on CRA's intranet or by contacting CRA's human resources department.
+Associates can find the email submission link and the phone number for CRA's Hotline on CRA's intranet in the financial administration and human capital departmental pages or by contacting CRA's human capital or legal departments.
 Even if an associate submits concerns other than anonymously, CRA will endeavor to protect the privacy and confidentiality of that associate to the extent possible.
 In any event, associates will not be subject to reprisal or public embarrassment for making good faith reports of concerns.